Broiler Performance and Feed Intake

 Growth promotion and performance enhancement

-Good gut health is the best growth promoter.Franz Waxenecker, Director of Development and Innovation at BIOMIN
+Good gut health is the best growth promoter.Franz Waxenecker, Managing Director at BIOMIN

 Modern broiler chickens (reared for their meat) are the result of millions of years of evolution by means of natural selection, on which artificial selection for commercial objectives has been applied.
 However, it was in the latter half of the twentieth century that the greatest progress made in chicken genetics.
 This is a fact that the huge change in the performance of broilers can be greatly attributed to the advancements made in their genetics.